myroms/roms_test/USEC/RBL4DVAR_mixres/Readme.md

  sub-directories for **RBL4D-Var** Cycle **1** and Cycle **2**, respectively.
 It includes all the required input scripts to run the **mixed-resolution RBL4D-Var** system.
 The input scripts are generated from the templates.
-The **submit_mixres_rbl4dvar.sh** script is complex and designed to run sequential data assimilation 3-day cycles.
-It reports the execution sequence with detailed information:
+The **submit_mixres_rbl4dvar.sh** script is designed to run sequential data assimilation 3-day cycles.
+It reports the execution sequence with detailed information.
+It can be executed in dry run mode (**DRYRUN=1**) to print its configuration without running.
+Please do it before submitting a large job, since it will take some computer resources and time.

 ``` d
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::